kleidouxos/vulcan/pages/about.md

 Vulcan, the planet that never was, takes on many guises in this library.
 It was modernity itself, and it was a Victorian mistake.
 At once a symbol of hope, failure, and success.
 I invite you to consider these lenses as you peruse this digital library.

-## Further Reading

-Baum, Richard. *In Search of Planet Vulcan: The Ghost in Newton’s Clockwork Universe*.
-Plenum Press, 1997.

-Hanson, Norwood Russell.
-“Leverrier: The Zenith and Nadir of Newtonian Mechanics.” *Isis* 52, no. 3 (1962): 359–78.

-Levenson, Thomas. *The Hunt for Vulcan: ...And How Albert Einstein Destroyed a Planet, Discovered Relativity, and Deciphered the Universe*.
-Random House, 2015.

 ## About This Collection

 __The author__: Elizabeth-Marie Helms (ORCiD: [0009-0007-3344-4280](https://orcid.org/0009-0007-3344-4280)) is a graduate student in Library Science and The History and Philosophy of Science and Medicine at Indiana University.
 A former middle school teacher, she currently researches the history of the public understanding of science.